 Monday through Friday: 10 am to 4 pm: scheduled meetings on Canvas

-Meetings are held in CASD office, which is located in the Campus Center (315B).
-If there is a pressing need, please send me an email or swing by my office at any time.
+Meetings are held in CAS office, which is located in the Campus Center (315B).

 There are study hall alternatives.
 A student-athlete can only use alternatives to count as half of their required hours per week.
 Student-athletes must get a study hall alternative form signed and returned back to CASD by the Friday of that week.
 Also, a student-athlete is required to attend a full requirement of study hall hours biweekly.
 Please get in contact if there are conflicts with meeting the requirements.